MailTape/MailTape-v1/_posts/2021-10-03-Laventure.md

  Anaïs G: **"**To prolong the summer and this very chill-groovy selection, a rather soft title of the trio Franco-American-Spanish.**"**

 <p id="outroduction"> That's all for this morning!
 As always, thank you so much for listening with us.
-So much love to [Laventure](https://www.instagram.com/yoloaventuraas/) for the delightful Sunday selections and to (*)  for this episode's brilliant illustration.</p>
+So much love to [Laventure](https://www.instagram.com/yoloaventuraas/) for the delightful Sunday selections and to [Camille Célestin](https://www.instagram.com/bravocamo/) for this episode's brilliant illustration.</p>